EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 natural to the domain you're modeling (e.g. a serial number or a unique group identifier).

-Having unique ID classes for each typea of aggregate has an added benefit when you're refactoring and events or commands move to a different aggregate.
+Having unique ID classes for each type of aggregate has an added benefit when you're refactoring and events or commands move to a different aggregate.
 The types will assure you're using the right kind of ID.
 The fact a ProductId and a UserID might both be UUIDs under the hood is just a coincidence,